francescacanale/experimental_ws/src/ass_1/README.md

 `$ catkin_make`

 ## MAP
 There are 4 maps available that the user can choose.
-To load the desired map the user has to change the name of the map modifying the string with its name at line[479] in the service_node.cpp.
+To load the desired map the user has to change the name of the map modifying the string with its name at line 479 in the [service_node.cpp](https://github.com/francescacanale/experimental_ws/blob/master/src/ass_1/src/service_node.cpp) changing also the path of the map folder.
 The user can find this executable accessing the folder through the command:
 `$ cd /src/ass_1/src`

 The names of the possible maps that the user can choose and their dimensions are: "map_1.txt" (6x10), "map_2.txt" (12x6), "map_3.txt" (6x6), "map_4.txt" (11x13).
-These can be found in the following path:
+These can be found in the [map folder](https://github.com/francescacanale/experimental_ws/tree/master/src/ass_1/map).
-/home/experimental_ws/src/ass_1/map

 Each map corresponds to a matrix composed by values equal to:
 - -1 which correspond to an obstacle